Content on this page was generated by AI and has not been manually reviewed.

 What is a kill switch and why should I care?

 A kill switch blocks all network traffic if the VPN connection drops, preventing data leaks.
 It’s a must-have feature for privacy-conscious users.
+Can vpn be detected by isp and how to hide usage with obfuscated servers, stealth modes, DPI, and DNS leak protection 2026

 What is split tunneling?